 For example, if you specify a byte string such as

 10g to limit each microbatch to 10 GB of data and you have files that are 3 GB each, Databricks processes 12 GB in a microbatch.

 If you use

 maxFilesPerTrigger, the micro-batch processes data until reaching the lower limit of either

 Limiting input rates for other Structured Streaming sources

 Streaming sources such as Apache Kafka each have custom input limits, such as

 maxOffsetsPerTrigger.
-For more details, see Working with pub/sub and message queues on Databricks.
+For more details, see Work with streaming data sources on Databricks.